 Let us start off by creating a canvas of 1920 x 1200 pixels, in RGB mode.
 Right click and save this photo of Jim Morrison, lead singer of the rock band, The Doors.
 Copy and paste the image into our canvas.
 Use transform and scale it to fit our canvas by holding down the Shift-Key.
 This keeps the original aspect ratio of the image and it does not look stretched.

-Even though the picture be used is small resolution, it will not matter much since we will be using some filters that will remove any sort of pixelation.
-Adjust Brightness/Contrast and then duplicate the layer.
+Even though the picture being used is small resolution, it will not matter much since we will be using some filters that will remove any sort of pixelation.
+Adjust Brightness/Contrast to bring out the WHITES and the BLACKS of the photo, and then DUPLICATE THE LAYER.

-Apply Watercolor filter from filter gallery to the duplicated layer.
-Name this duplicated layer as “Watercolor Filter”.
+Apply a WATERCOLOR filter from filter gallery to the duplicated layer.
+Double-click on the LAYER NAME in the LAYER STACK and rename this duplicated layer as “Watercolor Filter”.

 Select the original layer and NOT the “Watercolor Filter”.
 Go to Image > Adjustments > Threshold.
 Name this original layer as “Threshold Effect”.

-Below are some watercolor brush splatter images (not brushes).
+Below are some watercolor brush splatter images (these are NOT BRUSH FILES!).
 Right click to download and open them in Photoshop.

 Alternately, you could use your own watercolor spatter brushes by right clicking on the following brush files and installing them, just as you did in the "Oriental Painting Project."